Creating a Web Application with Spring Boot with JSP

 You will learn

-• How to build basic login functionality?
+• How to implement basic login functionality.

-• Maven 3.0+ is your build tool
+• Maven 3.0+ as your build tool

-• JDK 1.8+
+• JDK 17 or higher

-Overview of the Web application
+Overview of the Web Application

-Files
+Project Files

 Image